 Overview Of Career In The Welding Industry

-In the welding industry, the person is responsible for assembling metal pieces together or repairing damage in metal elements using heavy machinery that radiates high heat, melting the metal into shape.
+In the welding industry, the person is responsible for assembling metal pieces or repairing damage in metal elements using heavy machinery that radiates high heat, melting the metal into shape.
 In addition, their duties in the welding industry include reviewing blueprints, cutting the metal into the applicable shape, and smoothing molten metal to remove creases.

 Welder Duties And Responsibilities